mroonga/mroonga/doc/source/userguide/wrapper.rst

 * WHERE phrase has "match...against" only
 * no JOIN
 * with LIMIT
-* ORDER BY phrase has columns (including _id) or "match...against" that is used in WHERE phrase only
+* ORDER BY phrase has _id column or "match...against" that is used in WHERE phrase only

 .. rubric:: Footnotes